 - Full board daily (buffet breakfast, buffet lunch, and set or buffet dinner)

-- Excursion to the ice sheet, including dinner, after the voyage
+- Excursion to the Ice Cap, including a barbecue meal after the cruise

 - Wind- and water-resistant jacket